The Mavericks: 19921993: From Hell to Paradise

-199495: What a Crying Shame
+19941995: What a Crying Shame

 The Mavericks' next MCA release was 1994's What a Crying Shame.
 This was also their first to be produced by Don Cook, best known for his work with Brooks & Dunn.
 By the time of the album's release, Reynolds had selected Nick Kane, another friend of his, to become the band's third guitarist.
-Although Kane was pictured on the album's liner notes and in promotional material, the project was completed prior to his joining.
+Although Kane was pictured on the album's liner notes and in promotional material, the project was completed before his joining.
 As a result, Bruce Bouton and Mark Casstevens of Garth Brooks' studio band The G-Men played guitar on the album alongside session guitarist Brent Mason.
 It was also at this point that keyboardist Jerry Dale McFadden began accompanying the band in concerts.
 Malo wrote four of the album's ten songs with Greek-American songwriter Kostas, best known for his work with Patty Loveless and Dwight Yoakam.
-Three months prior to the album's release, Reynolds married country singer Trisha Yearwood; she, along with James House and Joy Lynn White, contributed backing vocals.
+Three months before the album's release, Reynolds married country singer Trisha Yearwood; she, along with James House and Joy Lynn White, contributed backing vocals.
 Mark Deming of AllMusic thought that Cook's production was "glossier" than the preceding albums, also stating that they "fully hit their stride with...the band's blend of rootsy country and vintage pop sounds".

-What a Crying Shame produced a total of five singles, four of which made top forty on the Billboard country singles charts.
+What a Crying Shame produced a total of five singles, four of which made the top 40 on the Billboard country singles charts.
 First was "What a Crying Shame", one of the songs which Malo and Kostas co-wrote.
 The song was initially unsuccessful at radio, but Malo insisted that the label keep promoting it through the Christmas season of late 1993-early 1994, after which it began ascending the airplay charts.
 As a result, it reached a peak of number 25 in early 1994.
 After it was a cover of Jesse Winchester's "O What a Thrill", which would become the most successful single off the album with a number 18 peak on the country charts.
 It was followed by "There Goes My Heart", "I Should Have Been True", and a cover of Bruce Springsteen's "All That Heaven Will Allow".
-"What a Crying Shame" and "O What a Thrill" both made top ten on RPM Country Tracks, then the main country music chart published in Canada.
+"What a Crying Shame" and "O What a Thrill" both made top 10 on RPM Country Tracks, then the main country music chart published in Canada.
 In February 1995, What a Crying Shame was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
 In Canada, the album was certified double-platinum by the Canadian Recording Industry Association (now Music Canada), a certification which at the time honored shipments of 200,000 copies in that country.